 Week 6: WWII & Epistolary Fiction

-We’ll start off with Annalise sharing some tips and strategies for developing a thesis.
 We’ll wrap up our exploration of WWII with a reading of Address Unknown, by Katherine Kressman Taylor.
-We will continue epistolary fiction after the presentations with 3 short stories by Emma Donoghue’s short story collection Astray.
+We will continue epistolary fiction with 3 short stories by Emma Donoghue’s short story collection Astray.

 Jump to…